merumerutho/LOVJ/OSC_REFERENCE.md

 ## Extending the System

-1. Add new handlers to `cfg_osc_handlers.lua`
+1. Add new mappings to `cfg_osc_mapping.lua`
-2. Implement corresponding actions in `dispatcher.lua`
+2. Implement corresponding commands in `cfg_commands.lua`
-3. Add validation rules for new data types
+3. Register commands in the command system
-4. Test with the provided test script
+4. Test with OSC clients or test scripts

 For advanced OSC parsing or bundle support, extend `OSCThread.lua` with a full OSC library like `losc`.